-This Country Profile should be used by Contracting States1 to assist with fulfilment of the obligations contained within Article 7 of the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction.2 In particular, it is anticipated that the Country Profile will help Contracting States fulfil their obligations under Article 7(2) e) and 7(2) i) of the Convention, that is:
+This Country Profile1 should be used by Contracting States2 to assist with fulfilment of the obligations contained within Article 7 of the Convention of 25 October 1980 on the Civil Aspects of International Child Abduction (1980 Child Abduction Convention or Convention).
+In particular, it is anticipated that the Country Profile will help Contracting States fulfil their obligations under Article 7(2)(e) and 7(2)(i) of the Convention, that is:

-- > To provide information of a general character on the law of their State in connection with the application of the Convention; and - > To keep other Central Authorities informed regarding the operation of the Convention in their State and to eliminate any obstacles to the Convention's application.
+- To provide information of a general character on the law of their State in connection with the application of the Convention; and - To keep other Central Authorities informed regarding the operation of the Convention in their State and to eliminate any obstacles to the Convention's application.